aimindseye/hisense-a9/flashstockrom.md

 # Flashing Stock ROM

+> [!WARNING]
+> Please proceed at your own risk.
+There are chances that performing below instructions could lead to unrecoverable phone.
+The author is not responsible for any damage caused to the phone with below instructions.

 ## Pre-requisites
 - ADB Downloaded and in System Path
 - Developer Options and USB Debugging Enabled